Your childcare rights: Scotland

 You can read the inspection report for a childcare provider on the Care Inspectorate website.

 Education Scotland also inspects nurseries and pre-schools.
 These inspections focus on how well the childcare is helping children to learn and achieve, and check on the quality of education being provided.
-You can read the inspection report for a nursery or pre-school on the Education Scotland website.
 Education Scotland don’t currently inspect specialist education services for deaf children.

-You may be entitled to help with the costs of childcare.
+You may be entitled to receive help with the costs of childcare.